-ELO and M-ELO+CB, and the volume-weighted average of the NBBO spread.
-Conversely, a confluence of data points that correlated with greater price stability tended to cause the model to decrease the durations of Holding periods, such as an increase in the median and max number of shares per trade and the number of resting bids left in the M-ELO and M-ELO+CB Book.
+the median and max number of shares per trade and the number of resting bids left in the M-ELO and M-ELO+CB Book.

 The AI Core Development Team produced variations of its model that prioritized achievement of the lowest mark-outs, the highest fill rates, and a blend of these two objectives.
-14 Through a process of learning and experimentation, the AI Core Development Group settled on a Dynamic M-ELO model that achieved substantial performance improvements for users of M-ELO and M-ELO+CB - both in terms of markouts and fill rates - as compared to the static 10 millisecond Holding Periods.
-As the White Paper explains in greater detail, Dynamic M-ELO yielded an average combined volume-weighted improvement of 31.7 percent, including a 20.3 percent increase in fill rates and a 11.4 percent reduction in mark-outs.
-15 The White Paper provides a more fulsome explanation of these improvements.
+15 Through a process of learning and experimentation involving a combination of historical and simulated data, the AI Core Development Group settled on a Dynamic M-ELO model that achieved substantial simulated performance improvements for users of M-ELO and M-ELO+CB - both in terms of mark-outs and fill rates - as compared to the static 10 millisecond Holding Periods.
+As the White Paper explains in greater detail, Dynamic M-ELO yielded an average combined volume-weighted (simulated) improvement of 31.7 percent, including a 20.3 percent increase in fill rates and a 11.4 percent reduction in mark-outs.
+16 The White Paper provides a more fulsome explanation of these improvements.
+17